 A little over a year ago I picked up some Indian food to go for my husband while I was caring for my father.
 As I took the naan out of the bag I wanted to cry, I wanted some so bad!
-To say the least, I was jealous.
-Creating a soft gluten free naan seemed hopeless.
+Putting it mildly, he said it was jealous.
+Creating a soft gluten free naan seemed hopeless at the time.
 After promising everyone yesterday that I would experiment with a recipe I just had to give it a go.
 My husband (who eats gluten) and I loved the first batch I created.
 Yeah!
 I can have my own gluten free naan!
 The only regret was that I only made half of a batch.
 You can make this in a cast iron skillet, as I did, or check out the two techniques of an Indian chef in the video below (making a gluten version).
 I hope you enjoy this recipe.
 It is usually baked in an 800°F oven, but a heavy skillet will do very nicely.
 If you are allergic to yeast, see my Gluten-Free Yeast-Free Naan Recipe.

 UPDATE – August 22, 2014 – I made these on Channel 24 NBC Fresno.

 Find my latest video below with instructions on how to make this naan, thinly rolled so you can use them for tortillas.

 Soft Gluten Free Naan – Gluten Free Indian Flatbread

 A soft, pliable gluten free naan ready to pair with any buttery Indian dish or eat plain.

 - 1 Tablespoon honey, (or agave syrup) (or sugar)

 - 1/2 cup buttermilk (or 1 Tablespoon apple cider vinegar + enough milk to make 1/2 cup) (rice milk for dairy-free/vegan)

 - 3/4 cup white rice flour